Nancy4Hany/Currency-Exchange-API/README.md

 # Currency Exchange API

-A Node.js API for converting currency values to multiple target currencies with caching and rate limiting.
+A Node.js API for currency conversion with caching and rate limiting.

 ## Table of Contents
 - [Installation](#installation)